 I wouldn't say it's necessarily a bad thing that traditional, formulaic rom-coms aren't as popular as they once were.
 In many ways it's a good sign.
-It means that Hollywood has at least started the arduous process of pulling its head out of its ass and realizing that women are just as diverse an audience as men, and that there is no longer such a thing as a "chick flick."
-But just because this diversity is becoming a bit more accepted, doesn't mean people stopped wanting movies about love — not Garry fucking Marshall's syrupy contrivance of love, but the kind of love that humans occasionally develop for one another.
+It means that Hollywood has at least started the arduous process of pulling its head out of the sand and realizing that women are just as diverse an audience as men, and that there is no longer such a thing as a "chick flick."
+But just because this diversity is becoming a bit more accepted, doesn't mean people stopped wanting movies about love — not Garry Marshall's syrupy contrivance of love, but the kind of love that humans occasionally develop for one another.
 We want movies about actual love, not #LoveActually.

 While I don't know if it'll herald a sudden resurgence in romantic comedies, there is something punk rock and exciting about the way it repurposes a tired genre into a bold, unflinching look at the crazy shit that love sees fit to inflict upon us.
 If you're not planning on seeing this film during its summer wide release, or think rom-coms are beneath you, here are some reasons for you to reconsider your life choices.